cloneofghosts/Google-Weather-Card/Met Office/README.md

 #### Sunrise/Sunset data is courtesy of <a href="https://sunrise-sunset.org/api" target="_blank">Sunrise Sunset</a>

 The weather icons are courtesy of Erik Buick.
-I do have the purple night icons so I can add if people want them over the new blue night icons.

 **Please don't complain about the API being inaccurate as I don't have any control over the data.**